Route Experts by Sequence, not by Token: Benchmark Results and Analysis

+\textbf{Analysis.} Tables~\ref{tab:performance-olmoe} and \ref{tab:performance-qwen} present a comparative analysis of OLMoE-A1B-7B and Qwen1.5-MoE-A2.7B across five downstream tasks under varying routing regimes.
+Evaluation encompasses the original ``Base" models alongside those fine-tuned using standard \textit{TopK} routing and the proposed \textit{SeqTopK} strategy.
+Under default sparsity configurations (activating 8/64 experts for OLMoE and 4/60 for Qwen1.5), SeqTopK yields average performance improvements of \textbf{5.9\%} and \textbf{3.6\%}, respectively.
+Unlike existing dynamic routing methods that necessitate training from scratch \citep{jin2024moe++, guo2024dynamic}, SeqTopK is seamlessly compatible with fine-tuning.
+While prior approaches often underperform during fine-tuning due to architectural discrepancies, SeqTopK provides a low-overhead solution that readily adapts to pre-trained checkpoints.
+As detailed in \Secref{sec:comp_moe++}, SeqTopK yields substantial gains over MoE++, demonstrating that extending the routing scope from token-level to sentence-level effectively enables context-aware expert allocation without the need for intensive re-training.

-\textbf{Analysis of scaling sparsity results. } As shown in Table~\ref{tab:performance-olmoe}, we compare routing strategies across varying sparsity levels.
-MRL‑TopK exhibits marked degradation as sparsity increases and underperforms even under the default sparsity setting, suggesting inefficiencies in dynamic expert allocation.
-By contrast, BatchTopK can match the performance of standard TopK across sparsity levels, but it is highly sensitive to the evaluation batch size, which limits its practical deployment (see \Secref{sec:diff-topk}).
-Our proposed SeqTopK consistently outperforms baselines under all settings.
-As sparsity increases (\emph{i.e.}, $K$ decreases from 8 to 2), the performance gap widens.
-This trend suggests that SeqTopK’s context-aware expert allocation is particularly advantageous in high-sparsity regimes, where effective utilization of limited expert capacity is critical.
-Under the extreme regime ($K=2$), SeqTopK achieves nearly \textbf{twice} the performance of the standard TopK strategy, further underscoring its strong ability to handle ultra-sparse settings via intrinsic dynamic routing.
-This is a fair comparison, as none of the evaluated models are pre-trained under such extreme sparsity conditions.
-The substantial performance lead of SeqTopK suggests that it is particularly well-suited for ultra-sparse models in both pre-training (see \Secref{pre-train}) and fine-tuning stages.
+\textbf{Analysis of scaling sparsity results.} Table~\ref{tab:performance-olmoe} compares routing strategies across varying sparsity levels.
+MRL-TopK exhibits marked degradation as sparsity increases, while BatchTopK—though competitive—remains sensitive to evaluation batch size, limiting its deployment.
+In contrast, SeqTopK consistently outperforms all baselines, with the performance gap widening as sparsity increases (i.e., $K$ decreases from 8 to 2).
+In the extreme $K=2$ regime, SeqTopK achieves nearly twice the performance of standard TopK.
+This suggests that SeqTopK’s context-aware allocation is particularly advantageous for ultra-sparse models, where maximizing limited expert capacity is critical, making it highly effective for both pre-training and fine-tuning.